z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_02_HelloWorld.md

 no documentation for that function beyond the header file, but it's a reasonable assumption that it clears the screen.
 A little experimentation shows that its argument changes the colour attribute of the screen.
 Try changing the PAPER_WHITE constant to PAPER_YELLOW to confirm this.
-The scarceity of documentation makes this sort of investigation necessary for Z88DK development as things stand.
+The scarcity of documentation makes this sort of investigation necessary for Z88DK development as things stand.